renatolsxc/scripts-wireguard/README.md

 - copy the file to the folder you want
 - open cmd with administrative permissions
 - walk to the folder where the exe is
-- file.exe install
+- check_wggalpao_service.exe --startup delayed install
-- file.exe start

 ## About me